sbslee/fuc/doc/CLI.md

 ```
 usage: fuc dfsum [-h] [--delimiter TEXT] text_file

 This command will summarize a text file.
-This essentially wraps the
+It essentially wraps the
 `pandas.DataFrame.describe` method.

 positional arguments: